 Grayson Bellamy and Matthew Harris Receive 2020 UL FSRI Fellowship

-Grayson Bellamy and Matthew Harris, both graduate students in the University of Maryland (UMD) Department of Fire Protection Engineering (FPE), are the 2020 recipients of the UL Firefighter Safety Research Institute (FSRI) Fellowship.
+Grayson Bellamy and Matthew Harris, both graduate students in the University of Maryland (UMD) Department of Fire Protection Engineering (FPE), are the 2020 recipients of the UL Fellowship with UL's Fire Safety Research Institute (FSRI).
 Both students are eager to contribute to research at UL FSRI, while pursuing their master’s degrees at the University of Maryland.

 Bellamy is currently an FPE graduate student at UMD.
 He received his bachelor’s degree in mechanical engineering from the University of Georgia in the spring of 2020, but his first hands-on experience with fire protection research began at UL’s large-scale fire testing facility in Northbrook, IL.
 Through a previous internship, he was presented with the opportunity to travel to the facility to observe and assist in large-scale fire testing of commercial fire sprinkler system arrangements.
 Here, Grayson contributed to experimentation that would ultimately make retail occupancies safer and allowed him to gain a glimpse into the fire protection world.